 - Red Hills Visitor Center.
 This is the newer of the two visitor centers in the park, with impressive architecture and even better views.
 There are natural history exhibits and a bookstore as well as a short 15-minute video.
 Make sure you load up on water while you are at the Visitor Center, as this is the only location in this part of the park you can get anything to drink.

 - Arizona-Sonora Desert Museum.
 This museum is located only approximately 4-miles from the Red Hills Visitor Center.
 Most of this museum is located outdoors and includes over 200 different animal species.
 If you drive by here early in the morning you can hear the howling of coyotes before they are fed (which can be quite haunting if you aren’t expecting it and you happen to be hiking-trust us!).
 You can find out more about the museum here.

 Hiking.
 There are over a half-dozen hikes to pick from in the Tucson Mountain District, with a mix of half and full-day adventures all the way down to trails that can be experienced in 30 minutes or less.
-We recommend the following (others are covered in our Saguaro National Park itinerary):
+For the best Saguaro National Park hiking in the west district, we recommend the following (others are covered in our Saguaro National Park itinerary):